Callister Park: Background

-Soccer at Callister Park
+Soccer

 From 1939 to 1970, the Pacific Coast League was one of the primary attractions at Callister Park.
 League matches were played at the stadium until January 1942, then again for every Pacific Coast League season from 1945–46 to 1969–70.

 British touring soccer

 From the time the PNE took possession of Callister Park – until the opening of Empire Stadium in 1954 – with soccer as its principal tenant Callister Park made money.
 The annual friendlies featuring touring British soccer teams playing against local all-star squads were the most profitable.

 In 1921 Third Lanark played two games in Vancouver; one at Con Jones Park and the other at Brockton Oval at Stanley Park.

 Newcastle United visited on June 4, 1949 and played the BC All-Stars in front of an overflow crowd of 9,800.
 The game was played a week after a rodeo was staged on the grounds, prompting Newcastle manager George Martin to describe Callister as, "...a disgrace to football".
 Rangers were the final big name team to play at Callister in 1954.